bigalv69/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- When several *modulefiles* are passed, they are loaded sequentially in the specified order.
-If one modulefile evaluation raises an error, load sequence
- continues: loaded modules prior the evaluation error are kept loaded and sequence is resumed with the load of remaining modulefile in list.
- Conversely, load sequence is aborted and already loaded modulefiles are withdrawn if :subcmd:`load` sub-command is defined in :mconfig:`abort_on_error` configuration option and :option:`--force` option is not set.

  The :option:`--tag` option accepts a list of module tags to apply to *modulefile* once loaded.
 If module is already loaded, tags from *taglist* are added to the list of tags already applied to this module.